What Is a Digital Loyalty Card? Complete 2026 Guide

 Platforms like FaveCard handle the technical side:

-• You design your card (colors, stamps, reward)
+- You design your card (colours, stamps, reward)

 Setup takes 5-10 minutes.
 No coding required.